tojibon/awesome-web-developer/README.md

 All the [*] marked sites has support for account registration.

 <ol>
+<li>http://jsbeautifier.org/ html or js beautifier online or beautifier extension for different browser or IDE.</li>
 <li>http://codepen.io/ It is an HTML, CSS, and JavaScript code editor in your browser with instant previews of the code you see and write. [*]</li>
 <li>http://stackoverflow.com/ A question and answer site for professional and enthusiast programmers. [*]</li>
 <li>https://freelancer.com/  Online staffing platform where you can sell your work. [*]</li>